ghimiredhikura/SFD/instruction.md

 Solution: Mix training-validation dataset with test dataset from pascal 2012 cahallenge.
 After mixing [training/validation data](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) with [test data](http://host.robots.ox.ac.uk:8080/eval/challenges/voc2012/), all the pascal images listed in "sfd_test_code/PASCAL_face/pascal_img_list.txt" are available in merged folder.

-2. The AFW dataset evaluation of our detector and other detector present in EVALUATION TOOLBOX, the result is posted in Result section.
-Seems something wrong as ROC curce of our detector is very poor. working on this!
+2. After the AFW dataset evaluation of our detector and other detector present in EVALUATION TOOLBOX, the result is posted in [Results](#results) section.
+Seems something wrong as ROC curve of our detector is very poor. working on this!